Because it accepts that Deity is ultimately mystery...

 religions.
 It reflects deep ecumenism.

-This calendar helps in rediscovering Deity in non-patriarchal ways.
+This multifaith calendar also helps in rediscovering Deity in non-patriarchal ways.

 all; as all forms and formless; as masculine and feminine and genderless;